KiraQiez/FatigueFYP/README.md

-# FatigueFYP# 💤 FatigueFYP: Real-Time Fatigue Detection Using CNN + Facial Landmarks
+# 💤 FatigueFYP: Real-Time Fatigue Detection Using CNN + Facial Landmarks

 Welcome to **FatigueFYP**, a smart fatigue detection system that leverages **Convolutional Neural Networks (CNNs)** and **facial landmark analysis** for real-time monitoring of driver drowsiness.
 This project aims to prevent accidents by providing an accurate and lightweight fatigue recognition pipeline based on visual cues.